Sab0tag3d/Jesus-s-domains-enumeration/README.md

 > Also you need a list of public dns recolvers: [Public DNS Server List](https://public-dns.info/)
 > **Warning**: it could be illegal in some countries

-### Look for domains in AS
+### Reverse DNS sweeping
-One of the helpful ways is to use [Hurricane Electric BGP Toolkit](https://bgp.he.net/) by this way:
+Start with main domain here: [Hurricane Electric BGP Toolkit](https://bgp.he.net/) and check every AS with this [tool](https://github.com/jnyryan/reverse-dns-sweep).
-1. Enter the main domain of the company.
-2. Go to the "IP Info" tab and copy the organization name.
-3. Find **all** AS of organization (also you can play with companies name).
-4. Use http://ipv4info.com/ or [amass](https://github.com/OWASP/Amass/blob/master/doc/user_guide.md) with AS number

-#### Reverse DNS sweeping
-[Tool](https://github.com/jnyryan/reverse-dns-sweep) for check every AS.

 > It could be usefull for big organizations, in common case you will find all mail servers.